 We believe parent participation is invaluable for ensuring the success of our programs.
 We warmly welcome you to spend time with the children in the classroom.
 You may sign up to be a mystery reader, cooking parent, or just come play on the playground!
 We particularly encourage parents to share special holidays or traditions you celebrate in your home.

 We have events planned throughout the year that include all family members!
 We offer field trips for our four year olds that may include a visit to an apple orchard in the fall and a trip to the fire station.
-We have many in house field trips as well including a visit from a dental hygienist, an Irish Dance demonstration, story teller and a bike safety day with the Westborough Police.
+We have many in house field trips as well including a visit from a dental hygienist, MA Wildlife, a Family Concert and a bike safety day with the Westborough Police.